The unbounded Kasparov product by a differentiable module: The modular transform

-We are then interested in studying the \emph{modular transform} of the pair $(D, \De)$.
-This is the \emph{unbounded operator} defined by
+We are interested in studying the \emph{modular transform} of the pair $(D, \De)$.
+This is the unbounded operator defined by

 for all $\xi \in \sD(D)$.
-In particular we are interested in comparing the modular transform with the \emph{bounded transform} of $D : \sD(D) \to Y$.
-We recall here that the bounded transform of $D$ can be defined by $F_D := D (1 + D^2)^{-1/2} : Y \to Y$ and it follows that the bounded transform is a bounded extension of the unbounded operator
+In particular, we are interested in comparing the modular transform with the \emph{bounded transform} of $D : \sD(D) \to Y$.
+We recall that the bounded transform of $D$ is defined by $F_D := D (1 + D^2)^{-1/2} : Y \to Y$ and it follows that the bounded transform is a bounded extension of the unbounded operator

-The modular transform will play a key role in our later proof of one of the main theorems in this paper, namely that the bounded transform of an unbounded modular cycle yields a bounded Kasparov module (Theorem \ref{t:kasmod}) and hence a class in $KK$-theory.
+The modular transform will play a key role in our later proof of one of the main theorems in this paper, namely that the bounded transform of an unbounded modular cycle yields a bounded Kasparov module and hence a class in $KK$-theory, see Theorem \ref{t:kasmod}.

-We notice that the modular transform has been obtained from the bounded transform by making a \emph{non-commutative} change of variables in the integral over the half-line.
+We notice that the modular transform has been obtained from the bounded transform by making a non-commutative change of variables in the integral over the half-line.
 Indeed, the idea is just to replace the scalar-valued variable $\la \geq 0$ by the operator-valued variable $\la \cd \De^2/r$.
 In the case where $D$ and $\De$ actually commute it can therefore be proved that the modular transform is just a restriction of the bounded transform to $\De\big( \sD(D) \big) \su Y$.
 However, in the case of real interest, thus when $d(\De) \neq 0$, there is a substantial error-term appearing and a great deal of this section is devoted to controlling the size of this error-term.
 There are easier proofs of the main results of this section when the modular operator $\De : Y \to Y$ is assumed to be invertible (as a bounded operator).
-One of the important points of the whole theory that we are developing here does however lie in the fact that $\De : Y \to Y$ is allowed to have zero in the spectrum.
+One of the important points of the whole theory that we are developing here is however that $\De : Y \to Y$ is allowed to have zero in the spectrum.
 This condition should therefore not be relaxed.